The above cartoon was produced by an anonymous cartoonist.

 12-6-07.
 I have recently been exploring this

-secluded waterway, which reminds me a lot of the hot zone.
-Since it's just a short flight from the hot zone, it seems likely that the ivorybills have visited it over the years.
-Hopefully they will visit this area or the hot zone again soon.
-This morning, I found this
+secluded waterway, which reminds me a lot of the 2006 hot zone.
+Since it’s just a short flight from that area, it seems likely that the ivorybills have visited it over the years.

 12-7-07.
-I'll be tied up in the office most of the day but might get out late in the afternoon.
-I visited the tallow trees yesterday and found them loaded with fruit (popcorn as the locals call it), but there still aren't any birds feeding on them.
+I visited the tallow trees yesterday and found them loaded with fruit, but there still aren’t any birds feeding on them.
 Last year, many woodpeckers and other species were seen feeding in the tallows in late December and early January, and an ivorybill was seen in the area on December 20.

 12-8-07.
 There's something that I love about a